MeasureAuthoringTool/QDM-QICore-Conversion/README.md

 ```

 ### Maven
 Do a clean build of everything.
+This step is required to ensure Spring Boot can auto-configure the `BuildProperties` bean.
 ```shell script
 mvn clean install
 ```